Sitecore-Hackathon/2023-Sapphire/README.md

 Module Purpose
 A Compoent Library for Content Hub ONE and NextJs in the XM Cloud.

+document is located at https://github.com/Sitecore-Hackathon/2023-Sapphire/blob/main/Sitecore%20Hackathon%202023-%20Sapphire%20Team.pdf

 Video link
 ⟹ Provide a video highlighing your Hackathon module submission and provide a link to the video.
 You can use any video hosting, file share or even upload the video to this repository.
 Just remember to update the link below

-⟹ Replace this Video link
+Video Link

 Pre-requisites and Dependencies
 ⟹ Does your module rely on other Sitecore modules or frameworks?